Allerton Bywater colliery explosion

-The Allerton Bywater colliery explosion was a mining accident at the Allerton Bywater Colliery in Allerton Bywater, England, which occurred on Monday 10 March 1930, killing five miners and one pit pony.
+On Monday 10 March 1930, a mining accident occurred at a colliery in Allerton Bywater, West Yorkshire, England, killing five miners and one pit pony.

 Background

 The Colliery was owned by Airedale Collieries Ltd. at the time of the explosion, which occurred at 9:30 am in the Old East District of the mine in the Silkstone Seam, 385 yards below the surface.
 Around 150 miners were working in the district, out of 1,000 miners who were in the pit at the time.